 disorders.
 Dr. Llera has conducted group and individual therapy, as well as psychological

-Llera, S.J., & Newman, M.G. (in press).
-Development and validation of two measures of emotional
+Llera, S.J., & Newman, M.G.
+(2017).
+Development and validation of two measures of emotional contrast

 Llera, S. J. (2017, Summer).
 Don’t worry about it!
 Anxiety and its impact on emotional wellbeing.

 Eye on Psi Chi, 21(4), 34-35. https://www.psichi.org/page/eye_main_214#.WP6XqCX2aP8.

 Llera, S. J., & Newman, M. G. (2014).
 Rethinking the role of worry in Generalized Anxiety Disorder:

 Evidence supporting a model of emotional contrast avoidance.
 Behavior Therapy, 45(3),